Arch-Network/book/src/basics/interaction.md

   };
 ```

-Moving along, we set the `accountPubkey` variable with our previously imported Wall account [Pubkey] converted from hexidecimal and then set a new schema for to handle the Graffiti Wall message data.
+Moving along, we set the `accountPubkey` variable with our previously imported Wall account [Pubkey] converted from hexadecimal and then set a new schema for to handle the Graffiti Wall message data.

 ```typescript
 const checkProgramDeployed = useCallback(async () => {